CaseyReeseKunst/loa/README.md

 See the file INSTALL for compilation and installation instructions.

 loa and tkloa were written by Christian Weninger in C. The xloa interface was written by Jens Thoms Törring.
-This software is distributed with GNU General Public License, version 2.

 This software package no longer has a maintainer.
 Fork it to maintain it or develop it further.